squiduu/swit-debias/README.md

 # swit-debias
-Switching [MASK] Tokens for Gender Debiasing in Pre-trained Language Models
+Scripts of "Switching [MASK] Tokens for Gender Debiasing in Pre-trained Language Models."

 ## Installation
 This repository is available in Ubuntu 20.04 LTS, and it is not tested in other OS.